I'm a walking cliche. It's true.

 After earning an English degree, I realized that although it was a respectable achievement, on it's own wasn't very ... useful.
 So I went back to school, got a Public Relations diploma and became employable.

 PR people are, however, required to communicate with the public - as in "Live at 5:00, film at 11:00".
-I knew media relations was a necessary evil in my chosen career, but figured out pretty fast that I'm SO not cut out for that sort of thing.
+I figured out pretty fast that I'm SO not cut out for that sort of thing.
 I'm a total doofus on tv.
 So I looked for something more behind the scenes.

 That's how I ended up writing computer manuals, policy & procedure manuals, training manuals, annual reports, newsletters ...
-That might sound like all kinds of boring, but I enjoyed technical writing very much.
-I like collecting potentially complicated information, analyzing it and then organizing & presenting it - in written form - all in a nice tidy package.
+That might sound like all kinds of boring, but I enjoy technical writing very much.
+I like collecting potentially complicated information, analyzing it and then writing, organizing & presenting it all in a nice tidy package.

 When my second daughter came along I decided to make myself a pretty diaper bag to replace the ratty old second-hand backpack we'd been using.
 Somehow, I accidentally ended up selling handbags, wallets, pillows, Christmas stockings and lavendar sachets (all original designs of mine) at one of my all time favorite places to shop.

-The past six years have been so.much.fun!
-I've taught many classes, written many patterns and made over a hundred display quilts and other things for the shop.
+The past 10 years have been so.much.fun!
+I've taught many classes, made over a hundred display quilts and other things with fabric, embroidery thread, a sewing machine, started a pattern company ... oh, and wrote an embroidery book too. :)